ericwbailey/ericwbailey.website/source/published/stanislav-petrov.md

 On January 31st, 2025, [OpenAI struck a deal with the United States government to use its AI product for nuclear weapon security](https://futurism.com/openai-signs-deal-us-government-nuclear-weapon-security).

 It is unclear how this technology will be used, where, and to what extent.
 It is also unclear how OpenAI’s systems function, as they are [black box technologies](https://en.wikipedia.org/wiki/Black_box).
-What is known is that LLM-generated responses—the product OpenAI sells—is non-deterministic.
+What is known is that LLM-generated responses—the product OpenAI sells—are non-deterministic.

 **Non-deterministic systems don’t have guaranteed outputs from their inputs**.
 In addition, LLM-based technology [hallucinates](https://futurism.com/the-byte/openai-chatgpt-accuses-crimes)—it invents content with [no self-knowledge](https://online.hull.ac.uk/blog/what-is-artificial-intelligence-and-how-is-it-different-from-human-intelligence) that it is a falsehood.

-Non-deterministic systems that are computerized also have [the perception as being authoritative](https://www.wired.com/story/the-less-people-know-about-ai-the-more-they-like-it/).
+Non-deterministic systems that are computerized also have [the perception as being authoritative](https://www.wired.com/story/the-less-people-know-about-ai-the-more-they-like-it/), the same as their deterministic peers.
 It is not a question of how the output is generated, it is one of the output being perceived to come from a machine.

 These are terrifying things to know.
 Consider not only the systems this technology is being applied to, but also the thoughtless speed of their integration.
 Then consider how we’ve historically been conditioned and rewarded to interpret the output of these systems, and then how we perceive and treat skeptics.